Dear Working Wise,

 My daughter isn’t planning to go to post-secondary.
 She doesn’t think there is any point.
 How can I convince her that it’s the right thing to do for her future?

 January 11, 2018

 Albertans with a post-secondary education tend to earn more and are more likely to be employed than those without a diploma or degree.

-In 2015, 68% of high-school graduates were employed in Alberta compared to 76% of those with a post-secondary certificate or diploma.
-More than 81% of Albertans with a degree were employed according to Alberta Labour's Employment and Wages for Alberta Workers with Post-Secondary Education report.
+Nearly 70 per cent of high-school graduates were employed in Alberta in 2015 compared to 76 per cent of those with a post-secondary certificate or diploma.
+More than 81 per cent of Albertans with a degree were employed according to Alberta Labour’s Employment and Wages for Alberta Workers with Post-Secondary Education report.

-According to that same report, the average Alberta high-school graduate earned $24.42 per hour in 2015 compared to $30.79 for those with a post-secondary certificate or diploma.
+And according to that same report, the average Alberta high-school graduate earned $24.42 per hour compared to $30.79 for those with a post-secondary certificate or diploma.
 Those with a degree earned $34.16 per hour on average.

 The difference may not seem all that significant, but multiplied over a 40 year career a worker with a degree will earn nearly $1 million more on average than a worker with a high school diploma.

 Alberta’s Occupational Demand and Supply Outlook 2015-2025 compares the anticipated supply and demand over the next decade for hundreds of different occupations.
 Top growth occupations include: construction and transporation managers, computer and information systems professionals, nurses, medical technologists and technicians, sales and service supervisors, childcare and home support workers, and others.